Home Day trips Five must-visit small towns within 90 minutes of Ottawa

 Distance from Parliament Hill: 35 kilometres

-Why it’s worth the drive: Music lovers are probably already familiar with the Black Sheep Inn, which books a huge variety of acts into a laid-back, intimate setting all year round.
-If country inns and spas are your thing, the Wakefield Mill Hotel and Spa provides all the 19th-century charm you could want.
+Why it’s worth the drive: If country inns and spas are your thing, the Wakefield Mill Hotel and Spa provides all the 19th-century charm you could want.
 Photographers often head to the red covered bridge over the Gatineau River, while culture lovers can catch a show at Théâtre Wakefield or an exhibition at the Fairbairn House Heritage Centre.

 Get more details on Wakefield.